Last Updated:

 Consistency

-Due to the fixed rules that govern Reactive AI, these systems are highly consistent in their performance.
-They will always respond to specific inputs in the same way, making them reliable for applications where uniformity and predictability are essential.
+Due to the strict control of Reactive AI, these systems are very predictable in terms of what they do.
+They will always respond to a given input in a rigid way, so they are ideal for applications where predictability and consistency are a priority.

 Reliability